Skip to content

 websocketExplicit WebSocket mode (also auto-detected via Upgrade: websocket header on any route)

-Upstream Resolution
+Upstream resolution

 Routes reference upstreams by name.
 Two formats are supported: